blog posts

 Some of the letters that Cisco has given to interfaces are E0 (first Ethernet interface), E1 (second Ethernet interface), S0 (first serial interface), S1 (second serial interface), BRI 0 (first B channel for the main ISDN) And BRI 1 (the second B channel for the main ISDN).

 In the image below, you can see the back view of the Cisco router.
-Its various connections are clearly visible (ISDN routers only)
+Its various connections are visible (ISDN routers only)

-If you look closely, you will see that this router also has a telephone socket because this is an ISDN router and connects the digital phone to the ISDN line.
-However, you should know before you buy that you usually do not get routers with ISDN S / T and ISDN U interface together.
-Each ISDN line requires a Terminator Network (NT) installed on the client-side, after which you connect your equipment.
-The ISDN S / T interface does not have an NT device, so you need an NT device to use the router.
-On the other hand, an ISDN U interface has an NT device built into the router.
+If you look closely, you will see that this router also has a telephone socket because it is an ISDN router that connects the digital phone to the ISDN line.
+However, you should know before you buy that you usually do not get routers with an ISDN S / T and ISDN U interface together.

 To see how the router connects using different ISDN interfaces, see the image below:

-In addition to ISDN interfaces, we also have an Ethernet interface that connects to the device on your LAN, usually a hub or computer.
 If connected to the uplink Hub port, set the small switch to “Hub,” but if connected to a computer, you must set it to “Node.”
 This switch converts the cable from straight through (Hub) to x-over (Node).

 Its console port is a Female DB9 connector that connects to your computer’s serial port using a dedicated cable, allowing you to configure the router directly.